 - New or modified activities, products, or services

 All management reviews must be documented and minuted.
 Observations, conclusions, and recommendations for further necessary action from the review must be recorded.
 If any corrective action must be taken, top management should follow up to ensure that the action was effectively implemented.

-The purpose and final outcome of the management review should be continual improvement of the QMS.
+The purpose and final outcome of the management review should be continual improvement of the quality management system.
 As your organization’s QMS increases in its effectiveness and efficiency, your performance will likewise increase.

 Here's what ISO 9001:2008 is really all about defining a policy, creating a plan devising relevant objectives.
 Performance metrics should be monitored with varying frequencies, some hourly, some daily, some weekly and some monthly; management cannot wait for six months to respond, if they do, it will be too late.

 Every time management convenes to review and react to performance, it is considered as a management review.
 Whether they are reviewing an individual's performance, departmental programmes and projects, etc., this should be considered as valid management review.